tariqsheikhsw/CiscoDNACenter/README.md

     The overall client health consists of both wired and wireless clients.

-    Wired and wireless client health score is based on the onboarding score plus the connectivity score.
+    X.Wired and wireless client health score is based on the onboarding score plus the connectivity score.

-    X.A wireless client’s connectivity score is the minimum score of the RSSI score or SNR score.
+    A wireless client’s connectivity score is the minimum score of the RSSI score or SNR score.

     The health score calculation for clients can be customized.